Victorian Railways L class (1859): Production

 Seven locomotives were built by George England and Co. in 1859 with builder's numbers 156–166, and a further three were built by Slaughter, Grüning & Co. in 1860 with builder's numbers 408–410 at an average cost of £3305-18-8 for each loco.

 Regular service

 Upon introduction they were used on the Williamstown and Geelong lines, and hauled the first train on the Geelong–Ballarat line in 1862.
 In 1893, seven were allocated to Melbourne and three were stored.

 They finished their days on suburban lines such as the to section of the Outer Circle line and the Burnley to Darling line.

 Design improvements

+L 26 with later modifications including cab roof.

 Over the years they were fitted with various alterations to the cabs.
 There were also various upgrades over the years; with constant improvements to safety — these including things like updates to safety valves (and domes), smokeboxs and chimneys (with spark arrestors), and brakes.

 L14 received a new boiler in 1875, L26 in 1884, L16 & L18 in 1885, and L24 in 1886.